 Swing is a large and complex part of the Java libraries.
-Perhaps not unexpectedly, it is also challenging to learn and use.
+Perhaps not unexpectedly, it's also challenging to learn and use.
 It also has some bugs.

 - the graphics repository of commonly used icons